josemonsalve2/llvm-project/README.md

 to the UpDown recode engine.
 The UpDown recode project, located in the `updown` folder, contains the runtime, simulated runtime and projects.

-For more details access the `updown` folder.
+For more details access the [updown](updown) folder.
+Or check the [updown docs](updown/docs/html/).

 ================================

-Below is the original README.md
+Below is the original LLVM README.md

 ================================

 # The LLVM Compiler Infrastructure